Included in 2017 Film-makers Coop Benefit

 Work included in LMCC spring auction

 Sent this print, Disco Volante (digital 3D render), to the Lower Manhattan Cultural Council this week to be a part of their spring benefit auction.
 Honored to be included.
 Disco Volante was the stage name of the yacht in the James Bond film Thunderball; the real life boat was once owned by Trump and was called the Trump Princess; it is currently owned by Al-Waleed bin Talal, a member of the Saudi royal family.
-The print was beautifully framed by Fine Art Framing in Tempe.
+The print was beautifully framed by Fine Art Framing in Tempe, Arizona.

 Curatorial Project: Electric Breath at Emerge 2017

 I am curating a screening of experimental videos and animations for the Emerge Festival 2017 at ASU Feb.
 25 (with head-curator Dehlia Hannah).
 Electric Breath is a screening that traces Frankensteinian themes in recent experimental video and animation.
 From monstrous avatars struggling to thrive in, or escape from, virtual worlds to animal-headed humans narrating a drowned city, the screening presents a forecast by turns satirical, dreamy and dystopian.
 Artists include Katie Torn, Carla Gannis, Marina Zurkow, Eva Davidova, and Hilary Harp + Suzie Silver.
-Link.

 Scroll to Top